SpacesAI-com/SparkFun_IridiumSBD_I2C_Arduino_Library/README.md

-# SparkFun IridiumSBD I2C Arduino Library
+º# SparkFun IridiumSBD I2C Arduino Library

 - This library can be installed through the Arduino Library Manager: please search for **IridiumSBDi2c**